maniselvaraj/domain-driven-design-cheat-sheets/definitions.md

 ## 14. Bounded Context

+**Definition:** The logical boundaries, including the inputs, outputs, events, requirements, processes, and data models, relevant to the subdomain.

 An explicit boundary within which a domain model is unified and terms have precise meaning.

+**Key Principles:**

+**Alignment with Subdomains:** While ideally a bounded context and a subdomain will be in complete alignment, legacy systems, technical debt, and third-party integrations often create exceptions.

+**Solution Space Property:** Bounded contexts are a property of the solution space and have a significant impact on how microservices interact with one another.

+**High Cohesion:** Bounded contexts should be highly cohesive:
+- Internal operations should be intensive and closely related
+- Vast majority of communication occurs internally rather than cross-boundary
+- Highly cohesive responsibilities allow for reduced design scope and simpler implementations

+**Loose Coupling:** Connections between bounded contexts should be loosely coupled:
+- Changes made within one bounded context should minimize or eliminate the impact on neighboring contexts
+- Reduces dependencies and allows independent evolution

 **Characteristics:**
 - Explicit boundaries - clear demarcation where model applies